 The only room in the house that resembles its original appearance is the kitchen.

 Chronicling Hank’s career

 The remainder of the exhibits chronicle Aaron’s illustrious baseball career starting with his stint playing semi-professional baseball for an independent Negro League team in Mobile.
-There are items from his time in the Minors, but the majority of artifacts are from his record-setting time with the Milwaukee and Atlanta Braves.
+There are items from his time in the Minor Leagues, but the majority of artifacts are from his record-setting career with the Milwaukee and Atlanta Braves.
 There are also pieces from his final season in the Major Leagues with the Milwaukee Brewers.

 The most notable items are from Aaron breaking Babe Ruth’s all-time homerun record.
 The National Baseball Hall of Fame and Museum in Cooperstown, N.Y., has the majority of items from that game on April 8, 1974.
 However, a pair of photographs show the historic swing and Aaron crossing home plate.
 Other items include a commemorative bat from Louisville Slugger and a specially-made trophy from Major League Baseball.
 There are also pieces from the 40th anniversary of Aaron’s record-setting night on display such as a baseball with a special logo commemorating the event.